We all have moments of it, I'm sure. Yesterday I had slightly more than a few moments - about four hours.

 It amazes me that I can set off on a route: mentally and physically sometimes, actually, quite often, without thinking things through.

-Their radio didn't seem to work so I looked at the autumn trees, wondered about number plates and arrived in good time.
+The car radio didn't seem to work so I looked at the autumn trees, wondered about number plates and arrived in good time.
 I parked, looked for the gate number and walked through the echoey marble arrivals area to wait for them to arrive, laden down as usual with many mysterious black-bagged shapes (art photographer/sculptor - he is).

-After falling asleep for an hour on a rather comfy leather sofa I realised that the time had well and truly gone for them to arrive, however much baggage, and thus, questioning, they may have been confronted with.
+After falling asleep for an hour on a rather comfy leather sofa I realised that the time had well and truly gone for them to arrive, however much baggage, and thus, questioning, they would have been confronted with.

 I went to INFORMATION and was told there was another flight from Portugal coming in at five.
 My phone, that I thought I had charged, was showing a merest drip of battery juice left.
 I called Mark from a payphone (they still exist!) and he said something like: 'you idiot - check your emails more carefully.
 Come back!'

 I once again looked out at the autumn trees and thought about number plates as I headed homeward.
-In fact it was quite a useful time, once I had put all the calculations of wasted time/petrol/parking/tolls etc aside.
-I visualised a cover for my next book, worked out some story lines and then stopped to open a tin of sardines on top of a hill in a village I had never visited before.
+In fact it was quite a useful time, once I had put all the calculations of wasted petrol/parking/tolls/time, etc, aside.
+I visualised a cover for my next book, worked out story lines and then stopped to open a tin of sardines on top of a hill in a village I had never visited before.
 I watched the clouds scudding across the crests of the black mountains, and wondered how Mark would greet me on my return.